jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 ### Getting your peer ID

-You can get your peer ID by using `multiplayer.get_unique_id()`.
+When connected, you can get your peer ID by using `multiplayer.get_unique_id()`.
+This will change when you reconnect, so don't rely on it as a persistent identifier; however, it works fine as an identifier during a single connection.
+Basically, it's a session ID.

 ```gdscript
 var peer_id = multiplayer.get_unique_id()
 print("Peer ID: ", peer_id)
 ```

-However, with the OfflineMultiplayerPeer, this will always return 1.
+- With the OfflineMultiplayerPeer active, this will always return 1, which means "i'm the server".
+- With multiplayer.multiplayer_peer set to `null`, this will return 0 and push an error.
+- For JamminLobby, `Lobby.id()` will return `0` if you're offline (even if you have an OfflineMultiplayerPeer), and your true peer ID if you're connected.

 ### `multiplayer.peer_connected`